benedettaliberatori/AP/c++/Report.md

-## Binary Search Tree
+## Introduction

 The purpose of this project is the implementation of a templated binary search tree using modern C++14.
 The performance of the container has been compared against the one of other built-in containers in the Standard Template Library.
+The code has been documented using Doxygen.

 ## General Structure